- Moonrise

 Snoqualmie falls and Snoqualmie River, from below - Hat Island Approach

-Near Anacortes, Washington - Flight
+Near Anacortes, Washington - Lodge

 - 17 feet of rain